 - 4 tablespoons all-purpose flour

-- 1 quart (4 cups) crushed tomatoes, with juices
+- 1 quart canned crushed tomatoes with juices (4 cups)

 - 3 tablespoons tomato paste

 - 1 tablespoon Chicken Better Than Bouillon or Vegetable Better Than Bouillon